-5. If you have humidifier or a humidifier on your furnace, shut it off.
+5. If you have a humidifier or a humidifier on your furnace, shut it off.

 If you are unable to take these measures before damage sets in, you may see any of the following: peeling floor finish, flaking floor finish, floorboard discoloration, floorboard warping (also called “cupping”), or gaps in your floorboards.
-Severity of damage can range from minor cupping to severe floorboard damage that requires board replacement, finishing and sanding.
+The severity of damage can range from minor cupping to severe floorboard damage that requires board replacement, finishing, and sanding.

 In all cases of water damage to floors, the floorboards will need to be thoroughly dried out before we can make repairs.
 Unfortunately, if you attempt to make floor repairs before your floorboards are appropriately dry, they will inevitably warp or show damage.

-Call Today For a Free Quote and Estimate!
+Call Today For a Free Quote and Estimate On Hardwood Floor Repair!